wavesplatform/docs.wavesplatform/docs/en/ride/v5/functions/built-in-functions/math-functions.md

 ## medianBigInt(List[BigInt]): BigInt<a id="medianbigint"></a>

 Returns the median of a [list](/en/ride/v5/data-types/list) of [big integers](/en/ride/v5/data-types/bigint).
-Fails if the list is empty or contains more than 100 items.
+Fails if the list is empty or contains more than 100 elements.

 ``` ride
 medianBigInt(arr: List[BigInt]): BigInt